MohamedAnees1995/CricStar/README.md

 Hotel Bookings Exploratory Data Analysis

 Objective

 We are provided with a hotel bookings dataset.

-Out main objective is perform EDA on the given dataset and draw useful conclusions about general trends in hotel bookings and how factors governing hotel bookings interact with each other.
+Our main objective is to perform EDA on the given dataset and draw useful conclusions about general trends in hotel bookings and how factors governing hotel bookings interact with each other.

 Dataset

 We are given a hotel bookings dataset.
 This dataset contains booking information for a city hotel and a resort hotel.
 It contains the following features.

 - hotel: Name of hotel ( City or Resort)